 I ran across this mnemonic device and knew that it would be a great way for my students to remember when to use il-, im-, in-, ir-, and ig-.

 Students practice with 10 prefixes that mean ‘not’ or ‘the opposite’ by completing charts.
 On the charts, students list words beginning with the designated prefix.
 Next, they create a simple drawing of the word and write the word’s definition.

 Activity #6 – Prefix Spinner Game

 Students play this free Prefix Spinner Game like BINGO.
 Students take turns spinning a spinner.
 (A collection of 5 spinners increasing in difficulty are provided.)
 After the spinner lands, the player must think of a word that contains the prefix s/he has landed upon.
 [Optional: Students must tell the meaning of the prefix, tell a word that begins with the prefix, and define the word named.]
-If the group feels the player has answered correctly, s/he may color in the box on his/her game board with the same prefix.
-The first player to have a vertical, horizontal or diagonal row colored is the winner.
+If the group feels the player has answered correctly, the player may color in the box on his/her game board with the same prefix.
+The first player to have a vertical, horizontal, or diagonal row colored is the winner.
 This game may easily be adapted for your grade level by using fewer spinners and cutting off unneeded columns on the game board.